Reverend Stephen Padfield

 Salli Ransom

-Salli has visited Kenya three times and Tanzania twice.
-She has three children adn two grandchildren and was a member of the Music Department at Royal Russell until her retirement in 2012.
+Salli is the Treasurer and also a Trustee of WWSL.
+She has visited Kenya four times and Tanzania twice.
+She has three children and three grandchildren and was a member of the Music Department at Royal Russell until her retirement in 2012.
 She is interested in the welfare of the older girls in Kenya.
 Salli is camp cook when in Tanzania.

 Sue Wilson